 ‘Transient families’ below.

-Where, following the completion of the initial assessment and case plan, the family remains highly mobile, case management should remain with the receiving district until a residence is established and demonstrated for three continuous months at one address.
+Where, following the completion of the initial assessment and case plan, the family remains highly mobile, case management should remain with the receiving district until the family establish and reside at one address for three continuous months.

 Cases allocated inappropriately to a district